h3rald/min/site/contents/reference.md

 {#link-module||stack#}
 : Defines combinators and stack-shufflers like dip, dup, swap, cons, etc.
 {#link-module||seq#}
-: Defines operators for quotations and dictionaries, like map, filter, reduce, etc.
+: Defines operators for quotations, like map, filter, reduce, etc.
+{#link-module||dict#}
+: Defines operators for dictionaries, like dget, ddup, dset, etc.
 {#link-module||io#}
 : Provides operators for reading and writing files as well as printing to STDOUT and reading from STDIN.
 {#link-module||fs#}